siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 207 Detailed Derivation of the Emergent Hydrodynamic Form.md

 equations emerge from continuity, momentum flux, and coarse-graining of the same underlying transport substrate.
 Appendix 213 then extends the same derivation to variable background.

+## 207.11 Bounded Transport Dissolves the Physical Blow-Up Scenario

+The emergent hydrodynamic form derived above inherits the underlying transport bound of the electromagnetic substrate.
+In a uniform region,

+$$
+|\mathbf{S}| \le k\,u.
+$$

+So for any bounded region $\Omega$ with outward normal $\mathbf n$,

+$$
+\frac{d}{dt}\int_\Omega u\,dV
+=
+-\int_{\partial\Omega}\mathbf S\cdot\mathbf n\,dA
+\le
+\int_{\partial\Omega}|\mathbf S|\,dA
+\le
+k\int_{\partial\Omega}u\,dA.
+$$

+This says that the rate at which energy can be driven into a region is bounded by what is already being transported across its boundary.

+That is the decisive physical point.
+The emergent fluid here is not an unrestricted Newtonian continuum in which arbitrarily large amounts of energy or momentum may be delivered into an arbitrarily small region with no transport ceiling.
+It is a causally bounded transport medium.
+Any concentration process must be fed through the boundary at finite speed.

+So the physical blow-up picture is dissolved at the level of ontology:

+- transport is continuous,
+- transport is bounded,
+- singular concentration cannot be treated as an admissible physical transport mechanism.

+This does not attempt to rescue every nonphysical branch of an unrestricted Newtonian PDE idealization.
+It makes the narrower and stronger claim relevant to the present book:

+> in the electromagnetic-fluid ontology derived here, the physical phenomenon
+> of finite-time blow-up is excluded because transport itself is bounded.